Holographic display: Full parallax/HPO/VPO

 Full parallax holography is the process of delivering optical information in both the x and y directions.
 The resulting image will therefore provide the same perspective of a scene to all viewers regardless of viewing angle.

 Horizontal Parallax Only (HPO) and Vertical Parallax Only (VPO) displays only deliver optical information in two dimensions.
 This method of display partially compromises the image in certain viewing angles, but it requires much less computational power and data transfer.
 Because humans' eyes are positioned side by side, HPO displays are generally preferred over VPO displays, and sometimes preferred over full parallax displays due to their lesser demand on processing power.

 MEMS

 MEMS technology allows holographic displays to incorporate very small moving parts into its design.
 The prime example of a MEMS-enabled display is the piston display, listed in the above section.
 Micropistons used in the display can behave like pixels on a computer monitor, allowing for sharp image quality.

-Hologram-like display

-Mitsubishi is developing a hologram-like 'aerial display'.